-Posted By The Law Offices of Eugene G. Bruno, P.C.
-Posted in: Rideshare Accident.
+Posted By Eugene Bruno & Associates Posted in: Rideshare Accident.

 Uber is poised to roll out a series of new safety features that could potentially save the lives of their drivers and riders.
 The ride-hailing company’s reputation has been tarnished by numerous disturbing incidents and crimes, including but not limited to sexual assaults, robbery, assaults, and various violations of privacy.